Establishing Group Norms

 While many norms operate without the member’s conscious awareness, a team can decide to intentionally set norms that every member can endorse.
 In addition to the long-term benefits such a set of guidelines offers, the act of setting norms itself can be a team-building activity.

 Setting norms does not mean regulating every aspect of group interaction; rather it is an opportunity for the group to express its values.
-For example, values such as mutual respect, egalitarianism and punctuality are reflected in this model:
+For example, values such as mutual respect, egalitarianism and punctuality are reflected in this example, which may serve as a model for developing your own group norms:

 Rand Countians for a Bright Tomorrow Group Norms